FFY-HIT/GraphDNS/README.md

 - deriving a **reachable-path view**
 - verifying configuration errors under a unified semantic framework

-This enables LogicDNS to cover not only traditional path vulnerabilities, but also structural anomalies such as:
+This enables GraphDNS to cover not only traditional path vulnerabilities, but also structural anomalies such as:

 - **orphan records**, which lose valid delegation support but remain reachable
 - **shadow records**, which remain in the configuration but no longer participate in any legal resolution path